cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 ### Register Codec

 The `MakeCodecs` function is the last important function of the `app.go` file.
-The goal of this function is to instantiate a [codec `cdc`](../core/encoding.md) (e.g. Protobuf), and initialize the codec of the SDK and each of the application's modules using the `RegisterInterfaces` function.
+The goal of this function is to instantiate a [codec `appCodec`](../core/encoding.md) (defaults to Protobuf), and initialize the codec of the SDK and each of the application's modules using the `RegisterInterfaces` function.

 To register the application's modules, the `MakeCodecs` creates a codec which will be passed as argument into the `RegisterInterfaces` method on `ModuleBasics`. `ModuleBasics` is a [basic manager](../building-modules/module-manager.md#basicmanager) which lists all of the application's modules.
 It is instanciated in the `init()` function, and only serves to easily register non-dependant elements of application's modules (such as codec).
 To learn more about the basic module manager, click [here](../building-modules/module-manager.md#basicmanager).

 Please note that in this version of the SDK, the `MakeCodecs` function actually creates two codecs:

 - an `appCodec`, which will be used by default across the SDK, defaults to Protocol Buffers,
 - a `legacyAmino` codec, as some legacy parts of the SDK still uses Amino for backwards-compatibility.
-This `legacyAmino` codec should not be used by app developers, and will be removed in the next release.
+Each module exposes a `RegisterLegacyAmino` method to register the module's specific types within Amino.
+This `legacyAmino` codec should not be used by app developers anymore, and will be removed in the next releases.

 See an example of a `MakeCodecs` from [`gaia`](https://github.com/cosmos/gaia):